spotandjake/Brisk/Documentation/Language/Output/ModuleSignatureSection.md

 type BriskExport = ValueExport | TypeExport;
 ```
 ## BriskExport
-There are two types sof exports in brisk a type export or a Value export.
-The IDS are shown below.
+There are two types of exports in Brisk a `Type export` or a `Value export`.
 ```ts
 enum BriskExportID {
   Value = 0x00,